-On the other hand, neither of the two neural networks could capture the qualitative patterns of human behavior in three of the seven simulations, in Experiment 3 (mutual exclusivity, except in limited cases), Experiment 4 (relaxation of mutual exclusivity) and Experiment 5 (learning from Zipfian distributions).
+We observed a striking qualitative discrepancy between human behavior and the models in three of the seven simulations: in Experiment 3 (mutual exclusivity, except in limited cases), Experiment 4 (relaxation of mutual exclusivity), and Experiment 5 (learning from Zipfian distributions).
 Despite the differences between simulations, there was a correlated failure mode: neither network seemed to utilize mutual exclusivity in a manner similar to humans.
 Both networks showed evidence of cross-situational learning in these tasks, but key behavioral findings were not evident in either of the networks.
-The failures of the Object-Word Network appeared to be more pronounced than the Scene-Caption Network, displaying less human-like responses for all three of these simulations.
+The failures of the object-word network appeared to be more pronounced than the scene-caption network, displaying less human-like responses for all three of these simulations.

-In each of these three simulations, it has been argued that the principle of mutual exclusivity is employed by humans to solve these tasks (Halberda, 2003; Kachergis et al., 2012; Hendrickson and Perfors, 2019).
-In Experiment 4, participants leveraged knowledge about prior learning of the word-referent mapping $w_1 - x_1$ to quickly form a new mapping for the late word-referent pair $w_7 - x_7$, even though the raw co-occurrence counts were equally consistent with other hypotheses.
-In Experiment 5, participants used knowledge obtained from frequent word-referent pairs in the Zipfian condition to reduce the referential ambiguity on later trials, again applying the assumption of mutual exclusivity to do so.
+In each of these three simulations, it has been argued that the principle of mutual exclusivity is employed by humans to solve these tasks (Halberda, 2003; Hendrickson & Perfors, 2019; Kachergis et al., 2012).
+In Experiment 4, participants leveraged knowledge about prior learning of the word-referent mapping $w_1 - x_1$ to quickly form a new mapping for the late word-referent pair $w_7 - x_7$ , even though the raw co-occurrence counts were equally consistent with other hypotheses.
+In Experiment 5, participants used the knowledge obtained from frequent word-referent pairs in the Zipfian condition to reduce the referential ambiguity on later trials, again applying the assumption of mutual exclusivity to do so.
 This commonality across these three experiments suggests that solving the singular problem of building an inductive bias for mutual exclusivity into the learning process for these networks may be sufficient for capturing all three of these results, rather than requiring distinct architectural changes for each of these three phenomena.

 Reasoning by mutual exclusivity remains a challenge for standard deep learning architectures, despite the promised benefits of incorporating this inductive bias.
 Earlier computational accounts of cross-situational word learning proposed multiple mechanisms to handle mutual exclusivity, via inductive biases for novelty (Kachergis et al., 2012) or by applying Bayesian inference over a prior that favors simpler lexicons (Frank et al., 2009).
-However, these earlier computational accounts rely on the symbolic encodings of referents that implicitly encode novel referents as distinct entities from familiar referents, a procedure that cannot be easily translated to how multimodal neural networks embed words and referents into a continuous multi-dimensional embedding space.
+However, these earlier computational accounts rely on the symbolic encodings of referents that implicitly encode novel referents as distinct entities from familiar referents, a procedure that cannot be easily translated to how multimodal neural networks embed words and referents into a continuous multidimensional embedding space.
+In particular, having a learnable word embedding for each novel word that is distinct from other word embeddings would likely be insufficient to produce mutual exclusivity, as the novel word embedding would also need to produce a corresponding similarity score for any possible novel referent and not any of the observed referents.